PARKDALE

 Beyond the shop, Loohoo also hosts workshops, markets, and creative gatherings — adding to its feel-good, community-forward spirit.

-Did you know?
+Did You Know?
 Independent gift shops often curate objects by vibe and feeling, not categories.

 1380 Queen West